How Long Until Robots Take Our Jobs?

 There are several types of jobs that have shown that they are here to stay, and have proved to be that much more resilient through the recent Covid-19 pandemic.
 If you are currently on the hunt for a new job, or even an entirely new career, you should consider one of the tech industry jobs we will highlight in this article.
 Before we talk about the fastest growing and most resilient jobs, let’s first discuss where you can learn the skills needed for these jobs.

-The student debt price tag brings us to the second reason that coding bootcamps are growing in popularity.
+The student debt price tag brings us to the second reason that coding bootcamps and student loan calculators are growing in popularity.
 Most of the schools that host these bootcamp programs offer a cheaper alternative to traditional tech education methods.
 They also offer flexible tuition financing that actually puts some degree of responsibility on the loan granting organization—in this case the school, such as the Kenzie Academy—through income-sharing agreements (ISAs).
 Tuition repayment schemes like ISAs allow students to have confidence in the coding education they are paying for because they do not have to pay back the tuition until they have found a job in the discipline that they decided to pursue when they paid for their education.
 A coding bootcamp can help unlock some the of the highest paying programming jobs.
 According to US News & World Report, programming salaries boast some of the highest average salaries in the industry.

 Now, let’s take a look at some of the tech industry jobs that are here to stay, and that you may want to pursue as a new career.